 The TV SoundBox is perfect for the elderly or those who battle to hear the TV.
 The device is simple to use and there are no complicated digital settings or menus to navigate.
 The unit is well labeled and the single on/off/volume control makes the TV SoundBox easy to operate for all ages.

-Pyle manufactures a couple of wireless TV speakers, however, the PTVSP18BK, is the most compact and lightweight.
+Pyle manufactures a couple of wireless speakers for TV, however, the PTVSP18BK, is the most compact and lightweight.
 The speaker weighs a little over 1lbs.
-The Pyle Wireless TV Speaker only features a single ⅛ inch (3.5mm) input on the base station along with AC input and pairing button.
+The Pyle Wireless TV Speaker only features a single ⅛ inch (3.5mm) input on the base station along with an AC input and pairing button.
 The single audio input is a positive when considering this will limit the possibility of confusion.

-The portable speaker is almost identical in terms of features and layout as the TV SoundBox except it’s much lighter and smaller (Dimensions: 8.5 x 8 x 2.9”).
-There is a large on/off/volume control on the side of the unit and a tone control on the rear.
+The portable speaker is almost identical in terms of features and layout to the TV SoundBox except it’s much lighter and smaller (Dimensions: 8.5 x 8 x 2.9”).
+There is a large on/off/volume control on the side of the unit and tone control on the rear.